polomarcus/Spark-Structured-Streaming-Examples/README.md

 # Kafka / Cassandra / Spark Structured Streaming Example
 Stream the number of time **Drake is broadcasted** on each radio.
-And also, see how easy is Spark Structured Streaming to use using SparkSQL
+And also, see how easy is Spark Structured Streaming 2.2.0 to use using Spark SQL's Dataframe API

 ## Input data
 Coming from radio stations stored inside a parquet file, the stream is emulated with ` .option("maxFilesPerTrigger", 1)` option.

 The stream is after read to be sink into Kafka.
 Then, Kafka to Cassandra

 ## Output data
 Stored inside Kafka and Cassandra for example only.